Today we received a common question that gets asked by the insightful, but not scientifically inclined members of the music community:

 The kinetic energy of the sound wave moves into the air of the bass traps, absorption panels, or monitor isolation pads, which then rubs against the fiberglass threads.

-And when this happens, the energy is then transferred into the air as heat!
+And when this happens, the energy is then transferred into the fibers as heat!
+It's then dissipated back out to the atmosphere of your room over time.

-That's how it works!
+That's how it works.
 I hope that made sense and answers the question for you if you had it.
 Otherwise, you're a lost cause.
 Just kidding!
 Let us know what isn't clear and we'll clarify it.
-Thanks for reading!